Samstag aus Licht: History

 The first scene, Lucifer's Dream, was composed between May and September 1981 as a commission for the 10ème Rencontres Internationales de Musique Contemporaines Metz 1981.
 The score is dedicated, on the occasion of her twentieth birthday, to the composer's daughter Majella who, together with the bass Matthias Hölle, premiered the work in the Théâtre Municipal Metz on 19 November 1981.
 A second version of this work, without the bass voice, is Stockhausen's Klavierstück XIII.
 In this form it was premiered by Majella Stockhausen on 10 June 1982 in the Teatro Regio in Turin.

 Kathinka's Chant as Lucifer's Requiem was commissioned by the Südwestfunk Baden-Baden for the Donaueschingen Musiktage, where it was given its concert premiere on 15 October 1983 by Kathinka Pasveer (flute) and the Kolberg Percussion Ensemble.
-Pasveer also performed in the staged premiere at La Scala on 25 May 1984, but with the Slagwerkgrorp Den Haag.
+Pasveer also performed in the staged premiere at La Scala on 25 May 1984, but with the Slagwerkgroep Den Haag.
 The work was composed in collaboration with Pasveer in February and March 1983 at Diani Beach near Mombasa, Kenya.
 In May 1983 Stockhausen planned an alternate version of Kathinkas Gesang for flute and six-channel electronic music.
 In collaboration with Marc Battier, he realised this version using Giuseppe Digiugnio's synthétiseur 4X at IRCAM in Paris, in December 1983 and August 1984.
 A third version, for flute with five-channel recording of piano sounds and a live, concertante piano also exists, but has not yet been premiered.
 The work can also be performed as an unaccompanied flute solo.